This site highlights my current academic research, various projects with which I am involved, as well as my teaching philosophy and experience.

 A student’s most valuable learning is that which they take with them beyond the classroom and give back to society.
 When we structure courses to pursue this form of learning we increase student engagement, and vice versa.
 Students are most engaged not only when they understand the knowledge being imparted, but also when they can see its wider application and importance to their own lives or the lives of their family and society.
 This relationship may be achieved through connections to other courses or through the direct application of theoretical knowledge to policy and praxis.

-Asks whether we have a global responsibility to the civilians of other countries and explores a range of ethical issues in international relations from a normative and applied empirical perspective: including intervention, secession, amnesty and forgiveness, distributive justice, climate justice, refugees, etc.
+Asks whether we have a global responsibility to the civilians of other countries and explores a range of ethical issues in international relations from a normative and applied empirical perspective.
+Topics include ethics of intervention, right to secession, amnesty and forgiveness, distributive justice and development, climate justice, and responsibility for refugees.